JNRowe/vim-configs/autoload/filetypes.rst

 .. warning::

-    This only works when your buffer contains headers, such as when mutt_’s ``edit_headers`` option is set.
+    This only works when your buffer contains headers, such as when neomutt_’s ``edit_headers`` option is set.
 If your buffer doesn’t contain headers, then this will simply insert a body line to your email.